meduketto/iksemel-rust/DESIGN.md

 in a markup language which can refer to shared data in million other ways.

-Rather than returning an unintended output, Iksemel will abort with an error if it encounters them in a CData element.
+Rather than returning an unintended output, Iksemel will return an error if it encounters them in a CData element.

 ### Processing Instructions